2019 - 2020 Academic Year Room Changes

-Please note that room changes take time and we have limited space to make room changes.
-If you are experiencing challenges in your living situation, please follow up with your RA or UA for assistance.
+Please note that room changes take time, and we have limited space to make room changes.
+If you are experiencing challenges in your living situation, please follow up with your RA for assistance.

 We look at our applicants and our vacancies to see who we are able to assist.
-This depends on many factors including the type of vacancy (residence hall vs. apartment), the gender of the space available, as well as what the applicants are requesting.
+This depends on many factors, including the type of vacancy (residence hall vs. apartment), the gender, as well as what the applicants are requesting.
 When we have spaces that can satisfy multiple applicants with similar requests, we will offer a room change based on the order your application was received.

 We cannot guarantee a quick offer, but you can increase your changes of getting a quicker offer by keeping your request simple.
 The more specific the request, the harder it is to fill.

 If you accept a room change, you have 48 hours to move to your new assignment.
 You will need to come to the Office of Residential Life to complete paperwork and to have your ID card encoded.
 You are responsible for moving your belongings.